deadlyvipers/dojo_rules/introduction.md

 All about me :)

-My favorite path so far: Git
+My favorite path so far: iOS